firstcontributions/first-contributions/README.md

 ```
 git clone url_you_just_copied
 ```
-where 'url_you_just_copied' is the url to your forked version of this repository.
+where `url_you_just_copied` is the url to your forked version of this repository.
 See the previous steps to obtain the url.

 <img align="right" width="300" src="assets/copy-to-clipboard.png" alt="copy URL to clipboard" />